 The College treats our students, faculty, staff, and other stakeholders with consideration, respect, and integrity.
 We use the strategic planning process to enable the College and its programs to meet evolving healthcare education needs in a variety of settings.
 In planning, we listen to our stakeholders so as to better serve their needs and improve educational programs and graduate outcomes.
-The College provides practitioners who respond to the changing healthcare needs of Riverside Health System and other healthcare providers in our market area.
+Consistent with its stated purpose, the College provides practitioners who respond to the changing healthcare needs of Riverside Health System and other healthcare providers in our market area.